This post may contain affiliate links. Please read my disclosure policy.

 Before you get started there are a few important points I would recommend:

-- It is also very important to use homemade stock.
+- Stock: It is very important to use homemade stock.
 This is why I always have my homemade stock reserve in the freezer!
 If you missed the post about how to make stock in a pressure cooker, you can find it here.
-Do not use unslated stock.
-If your stock is not salted add a cube stock,

 - For 1 lb – 500 gr of rice you will need approximately 6 cups – 1.5 litres of stock.